Watch this short tutorial video to learn how to use the Crop S.A.F.E. tool.

-Land surface temperature images show how hot the “surface” of the Earth would feel to the touch in a particular location, indicating heat stress on agricultural crops and vegetation in Fahrenheit degrees.
+Land surface temperature images show how hot the “surface” of the Earth would feel to the touch in a particular location, indicating heat stress on agricultural crops and vegetation in Celsius degrees.

 Cycle through the data over the past seven days to observe changes in land surface temperature over large areas and anticipate the probable emergence of new fires.

 The application also provides an Air Quality Index from the EPA, with daily ozone and particulate data to know when it’s safe to be in the field.
 The worse the air quality, the more important it is to take breaks, do less intense activities and watch for symptoms.

 Click on the circles to see the PM10 and Ozone observations for each point on the map.
 Colors of the circles represent low, medium and high threat levels.